Abnormal Uterine Bleeding

-On average, a healthy woman’s menstrual cycle takes place every 24 to 35 days and the menstrual bleeding can persist for two to seven days1.
-A woman can be diagnosed as suffering from dysfunctional uterine bleeding (DUB), when these criteria are not met.1
+On average, a healthy woman’s menstrual cycle takes place every 24 to 35 days, and the menstrual bleeding can persist for two to seven days1.
+Accordingly, a doctor can diagnose a woman as suffering from dysfunctional uterine bleeding (DUB) when these criteria are not met.1

-Dysfunctional uterine bleeding is characterised by menstrual bleeding on days that do not fall within the normal menstrual cycle and can be caused by an imbalance in the sex hormones.2
+Medical Professionals characterise dysfunctional uterine bleeding as menstrual bleeding on days that do not fall within the normal menstrual cycle.
+Moreover, an imbalance in sex hormones can be the primary cause.2

 Hormonal imbalances often occur when young girls start puberty and when women start experiencing menopause.
-This hormonal balance can persist for months, even years.2
+What’s more, this hormonal balance can persist for months, even years.2

-infrequent or sporadic bleeding, outside of the normal menstrual cycle;2
+- infrequent or sporadic bleeding, especially outside of the normal menstrual cycle;2

 - birth control pills, some medicines, as well as hormone therapy;